-It was my youngest daughter’s fourth birthday at the weekend and that left me scratching my head over where to take her and her sister for the day.
+It was my youngest daughter’s fourth birthday at the weekend.
+This left me scratching my head over where to take her and her sister for the day.
 With a yellow weather warning for wind and rain in place, it had to be indoors and so a plan for bowling was made.
-I wasn’t sure if this was more a plan to suit the adults than the ideal activity for a four-year-old and a seven-year-old, so when my brother’s partner said she’d come up with a better idea, I was pleased, even if it was to be a surprise…
+I wasn’t sure if this was more a plan to suit the adults than the ideal activity for a four-year-old and a seven-year-old.
+So when my brother’s partner said she’d come up with a better idea, I was pleased, even if it was to be a surprise…

 The surprise was an afternoon painting pottery at Bella Ceramics in Weymouth, something I would never have thought of.
 Due to the foul weather, my sister and brother-in-law’s activities for the day were cancelled, so they and my niece and nephew joined my brother’s partner, my brother, my daughters and me.

 We were given a warm welcome by the proprietors Jo and Faith on arrival and shown to a large table with nine places laid up for creating our masterpieces.
 The adults quickly decided that concentrating on painting a beautiful piece of pottery while monitoring four children under eight would be an exercise in futility, and the kids were duly sent off to choose their pieces to paint.
 A budget was set, but it was still difficult to choose from such a wide variety of blank pieces of pottery.
 From practical to decorative and from small to large, it seemed that there must surely be something for everyone.